Recipes in Article

 - With a brush dipped in water, brush any sugar crystals down into the mixture.

 - Turn down the heat and let the sugar mixture boil gently until it reaches 245F/118C.

-- Once it has reached the correct temperature plunge the bottom of the pan into the bowl of cold water without letting any water into the mixture to stop it cooking.
+- Once it has reached the correct temperature, plunge the bottom of the pan into the bowl of cold water without letting any water into the mixture to stop it from cooking.

-- However, if you see the mixture starting to color before it reaches temperature, take it off the heat and plunge it into the water.
+- However, if the mixture starts to color before it reaches temperature, take it off the heat and plunge it into the water.

 The syrup will be a fairly thin liquid after it has finished cooking but will thicken as it cools.

-When it is cold, if it is too thin, you can return it to the heat, bring it to the boil and simmer for a few minutes.
-Plunge the pan’s base in cold water, leave to cool, and store in a jar.
+When it is cold, if it is too thin, you can return it to the heat, bring it to a boil and simmer for a few minutes.
+Plunge the pan’s base in cold water, leave it to cool, and store it in a jar.

-I use this syrup in place of golden syrup or corn syrup in many cakes and frostings.
+I use this syrup instead of golden or corn syrup in many cakes and frostings.